dhrumilpatel02/cannabis-log-reg/README.md

 # cannabis-quality

 # Introduction
-•	This report generates analysis and evaluation of the cannabinoid potency within the medical products that Starseed Medical offers as a remedy to cure health problems.
+•	This report generates analysis and evaluation of the cannabinoid potency.
 •	The analysis will give us valuable insights on which plant quality we should consider as the best, that shall help us differentiate it either for medical use or for recreational use.

 # Key Questions
-•	If Data Analysis can help Starseed gain any insights out of the processes or not
+•	If Data Analysis can help us gain any insights out of the processes or not
 •	If a plant of the best quality (which can be used for medical purpose) or not
 •	If a plant is of comparatively lower quality (which can be used for recreational purpose) or not.
 Which may not be Starseed’s main aim, but it can bring them extra revenue to support the medical process